wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/57995524-c3726480-7a7f-11e9-9872-208b3dd70286.jpg"><img alt="tosca-menu-780x168-15363.jpg" width="780" height="168" src="https://user-images.githubusercontent.com/300046/57995524-c3726480-7a7f-11e9-9872-208b3dd70286.jpg"></a>

    The blue icons at the top are for save, undo, redo.
+The save icon is iconic (of a removeable "discette" used during the 1990's to store data).

    The left pane is for navigation, the middle page is the working pane.